-Cool Car: Tallahassee always paints a "#3" on every car he drives and always chooses the coolest looking car, despite practicality.
+Cool Car: Tallahassee always paints a "#3" on every car he drives and always chooses the coolest looking car, regardless of practicalities like gas mileage .
 Also see Rule of Three below.

 Con Women: What Wichita and Little Rock were before the outbreak.
 And after as well.